<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

 Collaboration

-Enterprise architects act like internal consultants, advocating for EA across the organization.
+Enterprise architects should act as internal consultants, advocating for EA across the organization.
 Avoid making the common mistake of working in isolation or an 'ivory tower'.
 Instead, try to engage actively with different teams to align strategies and ensure coherence across projects.
 Whether you're working with stakeholders on the operational or strategic level, your success hinges on having a comprehensive understanding of the entire organizational landscape.

 Effective communication